Solenoden/DirectoryExplorer.Api/README.md

 # DirectoryExplorer.Api

-An Angular Web application which allows you to browse the directory of its API.
+The api for an Angular Web application which allows you to browse a directory.

 ## Installation